Bomin Dismisses Market Exit Rumour

 Recent talk of Bomin exiting the bunker market entirely are unfounded and likely stem from a misunderstanding over an internal email.

-The email stating that "bunkering does not fit into parent Mabanaft's business model" was circulating the market following the bunker supplier's September 21 announcement it would shutter its Singapore and Antwerp "hub" offices.
+The email stating that "bunkering does not fit into parent Mabanaft's business model" emerged following the bunker supplier's September 21 announcement it would shutter its Singapore and Antwerp "hub" offices.

 There is expectation that the upheaval of IMO 2020 will force some players to exit the marine fuel business, and having closed several offices in recent years including its Dubai "hub" office in June, some had - incorrectly it now transpires - taken the content of the email as evidence Bomin was one of those quietly making a slow exit from bunkering altogether.